Wunkolo/qreverse/README.md

 The `-mix` will cause the software development emulator to audit the execution of the program and the instructions it encounters into a `sde-mix-out.txt` file.
 This file is massive by default so `-no_shared_libs` removes the auditing of shared libraries(such as the standard libraries) from the report.
 With this the execution summery of `qreverse<1>` can be examined:

 ```
-# $dynamic-counts-for-function: void qReverse<1ul>(void*, unsigned long)  IMG: Verify1 at [0x496f10d0a0, 0x496f10ddde)   1.347%
+# $dynamic-counts-for-function: void qReverse<1ul>(void*, unsigned long)  IMG: /media/Alpha/Programming/qreverse/build/Verify1 at [0x4e1ffd40a0, 0x4e1ffd4e3e)   1.442%
 #
 # TID 0
 #       opcode                 count
 #
 ...
-*isa-ext-BASE                                                         65
+*isa-set-AVX512BW_512                                                  4
-*isa-set-AVX512F_512                                                   3
+*isa-set-AVX512F_512                                                   6
-*isa-set-AVX512_VBMI_512                                               2
 ...
-*category-AVX512_VBMI                                                  2
+*category-AVX512                                                       4
 ...
-*avx512                                                                5
+*avx512                                                               10
 ...

-ADD                                                                    1
-AND                                                                    1
-CMP                                                                    7
-JBE                                                                    4
-JMP                                                                    2
-JNB                                                                    2
-JNZ                                                                    1
-JZ                                                                     1
-LEA                                                                    3
-MOV                                                                   14
-NOP                                                                    1
-POP                                                                    7
-PUSH                                                                   8
-RET_NEAR                                                               1
-SHL                                                                    1
-SHR                                                                    9
-SUB                                                                    2
-VMOVDQA64                                                              1
+...
+VMOVDQA64                                                              2  < Note these are called only twice which
-VMOVDQU64                                                              2
+VMOVDQU64                                                              2    makes sense given a 128-byte array
+VMOVDQU8                                                               2    and only needing one AVX-512 swap
+VPERMQ                                                                 2
-VPERMB                                                                 2
+VPSHUFB                                                                2
-*total                                                                70
+*total                                                                75

 ```

-Not only is AVX512 verified to have ran and worked but the entire reversal of `128` elements took only `70` instructions in total.
+Not only are the `AVX512BW` instructions verified to have ran and worked but the entire reversal of `128` elements took only `75` instructions in total!

 Todo: `AVX512` hardware benchmarks